Kansas City Confidential: Critical response

-Home video
+Home media

 As the film is in the public domain, there are innumerable releases with poor quality transfers from worn theatrical prints.
 In addition to many DVDs of poor to average quality, there are Blu-rays from Film Chest and HD Cinema Classics in the US, and Rimini Editions in France.
 However, these too only have fair to average quality transfers and are still superseded by the US DVD from MGM, holders of the only high quality, original vault materials on the film.

 In popular culture

 In a 1975 episode of the television series M*A*S*H, titled "The Gun", the showing of this film is announced over the intercom in the operating room, although the film had already been shown numerous times in the camp.